 Food tastes good, so it can make us feel good, and as humans we're wired for pleasurable sensations.
 When we experience emotions we may not want to deal with - whether from a big life event, or even just day-to-day niggles - we may reach for something that tastes yummy to make us feel better (whether consciously or not).

 While for some emotional eating may only be an occasional occurrence, for others it's experienced much more frequently where it can become quite disruptive and consuming.
-There's really nothing wrong with occasionally using food as a treat, celebratory tool, or pick-me-up, it's when food becomes a coping mechanism that it's important to dig a little deeper as to what's really going on.
+There's really nothing wrong with occasionally using food as a treat, celebratory tool, or pick-me-up, it's when food becomes a coping mechanism, or we begin to binge on larger quantities, that it's important to dig a little deeper as to what's really going on.

 We are upset about something, whether financial, relationship, health or work related.